On this page

 What is a VAT number?

 A VAT number is necessary for filing your VAT return and paying VAT in the Netherlands.
 You receive a VAT number when you register your business with the Netherlands Chamber of Commerc KVK - that is, if the Dutch Tax Administration deems you to be an entrepreneur for VAT purposes.
-They take this decision based on the information you rpovide when you register at the KVK.
+They take this decision based on the information you provide when you register at the KVK.
 If your business is based abroad, but has to pay VAT in the Netherlands, you need to register with the Dutch Tax Administration.
-Read more about using and checking VAT numbers.
+To check a VAT number, or to read more about VAT numbers, read the article Using and checking VAT numbers.

 What is a KVK number or HR number?